-Students can complete a degree program in a minimum of 1.5 years of full-time study and a maximum 5 years of part-time study.
+NSU’s Halmos College of Natural Sciences & Oceanography administers degrees in a Bachelor of Science, a Master of Science in Marine Science or Biological Science, and a Ph.D. program in Marine Biology/Oceanography.
+Students can complete a degree program in a minimum of 2 years of full-time study and a maximum of 5 years of part-time study.

-On campus graduate classes typically meet one evening per week in a three hour session.
-Exceptions are field courses which may entail several days of intensive study.
-On-line courses meet periodically at the convenience of faculty and students.
+On-campus graduate classes are held in both morning and evening format and typically meet one to two times per week.
+Exceptions are field courses which may entail several days of intensive study or weekend field trips.
+Online courses meet periodically at the convenience of faculty and students.